DynTylluan/ucg/README.md

 If you open up the game now and read the text, it will tell you that if you press `1`, then you will live, `2` will kill you, while the first part is true, the second is a lie, we lied to you!
 You were duped!
 Hahaha!

 Okay, so this is what the code looks like.
-The shell script version, as written by a:
+The Python shell script version, as written by a:
 ```
+#!/usr/bin/python
+p=print
-p('You are dying.
-1 = live, 2 = die')
+p('type 1 to win, 2 to die')
 x=input()
-m="You won" if x=="1" else "You died"
+m="win" if x=="1" else "ded"
+p(m)
 ```

 The Batch file version, as written by Cass: